-Once you import a scene into OctaneRender, connect it to the Render Target.
-To combine multiple objects, use the Group node.
-If you need to reposition an object, connect a Placement node between the object and the Render Target The settings within the Placement node can set the position, and a Mesh node can connect to multiple Placement nodes, each with its own settings, to create many instances of the same object.
+Once the scene has been imported into Octane, it should be connected to the render target.
+Multiple objects can be combined using the Group node.
+If the object needs to be repositioned a placement node should be connected between the object and the render target.
+The settings within the Placement node can be used to set the position and a single mesh node can be connected to multiple placement nodes, each with its own settings, to create many instances of the same object.

-To support FBX and glTF, OctaneRender has support for bone deformations.
-Character animations can be more lightweight than if the deformed geometry needs to be baked, as in the case with Alembic.
+To support FBX and glTF, support for bone deformations was also added.
+Character animations can be stored a lot more lightweight than if the deformed geometry would need to be baked, as in the case with Alembic.

-Bone deformations are set up in the respective source 3D modeling applications, and are not editable from the Nodegraph Editor.
-At this stage, the Bone Deformation node and the Joint node exists for the benefit of the FBX and gITF files, and potential optimizations in the geometry compilation.
+Bone deformations are set up in the respective source 3D modeling applications, and are actually not editable via the Octane Node Graph Editor.
+At this stage, the Bone Deformation node and the Joint node exists only for the benefit of the FBX and gITF files and potential optimizations in the geometry compilation.

 Open topic with navigation